loopy750/NGINX-Stats-Monitor/README.md

 mpv
 ---
-Download [rtmp_stream_1.cmd](https://raw.githubusercontent.com/loopy750/NGINX-Stats-Monitor/master/modifications/mpv/rtmp_stream_1.cmd) and copy to the _mpv_ root folder (where 'mpv.com' and 'mpv.exe' are located).
+Download [rtmp_stream_1.cmd](https://raw.githubusercontent.com/loopy750/NGINX-Stats-Monitor/master/modifications/mpv/rtmp_stream_1.cmd) and copy to the _mpv_ root folder (where __mpv.com__ and __mpv.exe__ are located).

-If two cameras/scenes are to be used, download an additional file [rtmp_stream_2.cmd](https://raw.githubusercontent.com/loopy750/NGINX-Stats-Monitor/master/modifications/mpv/rtmp_stream_2.cmd) and also copy to the _mpv_ root folder (where 'mpv.com' and 'mpv.exe' are located).
+If two cameras/scenes are to be used, download an additional file [rtmp_stream_2.cmd](https://raw.githubusercontent.com/loopy750/NGINX-Stats-Monitor/master/modifications/mpv/rtmp_stream_2.cmd) and also copy to the _mpv_ root folder (where __mpv.com__ and __mpv.exe__ are located).

-These **.cmd** file/s are to be executed AFTER 'nginx.exe'.
+These **.cmd** file/s are to be executed AFTER __nginx.exe__.

-Download [input.conf](https://raw.githubusercontent.com/loopy750/NGINX-Stats-Monitor/master/modifications/mpv/input.conf) and copy to the _mpv_ folder (where 'fonts.conf' is located).
+Download [input.conf](https://raw.githubusercontent.com/loopy750/NGINX-Stats-Monitor/master/modifications/mpv/input.conf) and copy to the _mpv_ folder (where __fonts.conf__ is located).
 This will disable several mouse and keyboard functions from accidentally seeking/interrupting a live stream.

-Download [mpv.conf](https://raw.githubusercontent.com/loopy750/NGINX-Stats-Monitor/master/modifications/mpv/mpv.conf) and also copy to the _mpv_ folder (where 'fonts.conf' is located).
+Download [mpv.conf](https://raw.githubusercontent.com/loopy750/NGINX-Stats-Monitor/master/modifications/mpv/mpv.conf) and also copy to the _mpv_ folder (where __fonts.conf__ is located).
 This add the "rtmpstream" profile which will allow for stable streaming. mpv has many options, so any suggestions to further improve the stability are welcome.
 Also contained in the file are high quality OpenGL options for most modern hardware that support them, providing improved video quality over the standard mpv settings.
 Remove these OpenGL options if they cause problems, though this is unlikely.

 mpv.conf also allows the use of [ffmpeg filters](https://ffmpeg.org/ffmpeg-filters.html).
 One handy filter could be the audio equalizer.
 The following is an example of what you can append to the "rtmpstream" profile to give some GoPro microphones a subjectively required treble boost, as the high frequencies may be tapered off otherwise: